Lunarnovaa/lunix/.github/README.md

 - [`flake.nix`] Nix Flake: The entry-point of my system.
 - [`parts`] Flake Modules: The parts of my flake that make up the whole, powered by [Flake Parts].
-  - [`pkgs`] Nixpkgs Overlay: Custom mkDerivations written by yours truly.
+  - [`packages`] Nixpkgs Overlay: Custom mkDerivations written by yours truly.
 - [`hosts`] System specific configuration: Mainly hardware configuration and specific option selection, especially defining the profiles.
 - [`modules`] Modular system configuration: The bulk of my system configuration.